Trump's new asylum rules go into effect, and opponents sue

 TIJUANA, Mexico (AP) — Hundreds of immigrants showed up at border crossings Tuesday in hopes of getting into the U.S. but faced the likelihood of being turned away under a new Trump administration asylum rule that upends long-standing protections for people fleeing violence and oppression in their homelands.

-"This is the Trump administration's most extreme run at an asylum ban yet," ACLU attorney Lee Gelernt said.
+"This is the Trump administration's most extreme run at an asylum ban yet," said Lee Gelernt of the American Civil Liberties Union, an attorney on the San Francisco lawsuit.
 "It clearly violates domestic and international law and cannot stand."

 The policy represents the most forceful attempt to date by President Donald Trump to slash the number of people seeking asylum in America.
 It comes at a time when Trump's recent tweets telling four members of Congress to "go back" to other countries have set off an uproar.